 Rob oversees development of Green Banks, Climate Finance Facilities and similar investment vehicles in emerging markets in Latin America, SE Asia and Africa.
 In this role Rob manages business plan design for these institutions, and capital raising from sources including the Green Climate Fund and Development Finance Institutions.

 Sidonie manages CGC’s Rwanda Green Bank program from Kigali.
-As Project Lead in Rwanda, she has primary responsibility for designing, structuring and raising capital for the Rwanda Green Bank.
+As Project Lead in Rwanda, she has primary responsibility for designing, structuring and raising capital for the Rwanda Catalytic Green Investment Fund.
 Sidonie previously spent 9 years in the finance industry both in Europe and Central and West Africa.

 Nora is CGC's Communications Director, and brings a background combining strategic communications with climate and energy expertise.
 She is responsible for CGC's communications strategy, and outreach to key audiences and stakeholders.